tnagler/VineCopula/README.md

   * `RVineCopSelect`: Estimates the parameters and selects the best family for a vine copula model with prespecified structure matrix.

-  * `RVineStructureSelect`: Fits a vine copulamodel assuming no prior knowledge.
+  * `RVineStructureSelect`: Fits a vine copula model assuming no prior knowledge.
     It selects the R-vine structure using Dissmann et al. (2013)'s method, estimates parameters for various families, and selects the best family for each pair.

-  * `RVineGoFTest`: Goodness-of-Fit tests for a vine copula moel (c.f., Schepsmeier, 2013, 2015).
+  * `RVineGoFTest`: Goodness-of-Fit tests for a vine copula model (c.f., Schepsmeier, 2013, 2015).
 Related functions are `RVineGrad`, `RVineHessian`, `RVineStdError`, and `RVinePIT`.

   * `RVineVoungTest`, `RVineClarkeTest`: Vuong and Clarke tests for comparing two vine copula models.

-  * `RVineSim`: Simulates from a vine copula model.

   * `RVinePar2Tau`, `RVinePar2Beta`: Calculate dependence measures
     corresponding to a vine copula model.

-  * `RVinePDF`, `RVineAIC`, `RVineBIC`: Calculate the density, AIC, and BIC of a vine copula model, respectively.
+  * `RVinePDF`, `RVineLogLik`, `RVineAIC`, `RVineBIC`: Calculate the density, log-likelihood, AIC, and BIC of a vine copula.

 ### Additional features